kadiraio/kadiraio.github.io/_posts/academy/2014-04-14-reducing-pubsub-data-usage.md

     Meteor.publish('getTitles', function() {
       return Posts.find({}, {fields: {title: 1, summary: 1}, limit: 20});
     });

+## Counting On The Server Side

+Sometimes, specially when you are building dashboard and charts, you might need to count the number of documents for some queries.
+For that, you should not send documents to the client and do the counts on the client side.

+Best way is to count them in the server side using a package like [publish-counts](https://github.com/percolatestudio/publish-counts/).
+Concept behind publish-counts is explained in [this](http://stackoverflow.com/questions/14656567/meteor-subscribe-to-a-count) stack overflow question.

+You may also consider using [MongoDB aggregation techniques](https://atmospherejs.com/?q=aggregate) to get a summery of data and send them to the client.

 These are only some of the tips you can use to save subscription data, save server memory usage, and reduce latency.
 Try applying some of these; you can verify the results from the [Network Impact](http://support.meteorapm.com/knowledgebase/articles/347428-network-impact) metric in the Meteor APM.